 Name of Faculty Mentor Versha Sinha Course Name/Code Photo Editing Software: Adobe Photoshop (2000070) Objectives • Introduction to the Basics • Learn all of the editing tools available in Photoshop. • Design actual graphics that can be used for business or for fun.
 Content Prerequisites: Adobe Photoshop software downloaded & Laptop to practice on.
 Week 1: Introduction to the software : To use the Home Screen, create new files, set up the Photoshop interface, open images, work with multiple files that are open at once, save and export files in different file formats.
 Week 2: Quick Start Photoshop for Image Editing : To make your images "POP", retouch your photos in Photoshop, resize and save yourimages for social media.
 Week 3: Photoshop Layers : What layers are & how to use them, an overview of the layers panel, power of Photoshop Adjustment Layer.
 Week 4: Photoshop Tools : How to crop, straighten and fix perspective in Photoshop.
 Week 5: Photoshop Tools : How to color Images to B&W and B&W to color images.
 Week 6: Photoshop Tools : How to precisely edit photos in Photoshop using dodge, burn and sponge tools forediting, smudging, blending.
 Week 7: Photoshop Tools : How to Use the Tone Curve in Photoshop, basic color corrections that can be donewith the curves tool, the Levels tool to edit photos, how to add contrast with it.
 Week 8: Photoshop Tools : How to use the Stamp Tool, the Healing Tools for all retouching and the Eraser Tool inPhotoshop.
 Week 9: Photoshop Tools : "Selecting", in Photoshop.
 Using the Marquee Selection tool, the Lasso tool, the Magic Wand tool, the Quick Mask mode, the Mask selection, etc and editing the photos.
 Week 10: Photoshop Tools : How to Use Photoshop filters and brushes for more creative edits.
 Taking creativity to the next level with Photoshop filters.
-Week 11: Adobe Photoshop Bridge : How to use free plugin Adobe Photoshop Bridge to manage digital assets, Week 12: A dehe Dhotoshon Actions - How to Hee Dhotoshon Actions - a new of al tool for helping streamling.
-Week 12: Adobe Photoshop Actions : How to Use Photoshop Actions, a powerful tool for helping streamline the workflow. how to record specific steps taken to edit the photos and save it (as an action) to be re-used on other photos.
+Week 11: Adobe Photoshop Bridge : How to use free plugin Adobe Photoshop Bridge to manage digital Week 12.
+Adobe Photoshon Actions : How to Use Photoshon Actions a nowerful tool for helping streamline the workflow, how to record specific steps taken to edit the photos and save it (as an action) to be re-used on other photos.
 Week 13: Light Effects : How to add light, enhance existing light, enhance and add color to the sunsets and sunrises, create lens leaks, add lens flare and much more.
 Week 14: Other Photo Editing Softwares : Information about other advanced photo editing softwares Adobe Lightroom,Coreldraw, etc. Contact hrs. per semester 30 Outcomes Get a thorough understanding of how to use Adobe Photoshop for fun activities, college assignments or as a career opportunity.